Voltorb: Conception and design

-Standing 1 ft 8 in (51 cm) tall, Voltorb is a round, ball-shaped creature with the top and bottom hemispheres appearing red and white respectively.
+Standing 1 foot 8 inches (51 cm) tall, Voltorb is a round, ball-shaped creature with the top and bottom hemispheres appearing red and white respectively.
 It has two eyes near the upper middle front, perpetually locked in an angry expression.
 A rarer, "shiny" variant that is blue instead of red also exists.
 Classified as an "Electric"-type Pokémon and resembling an item in the universe called a "Poké Ball", they are genderless, and often reside in factories where Poké Balls are produced.
 Moving by rolling, they will either attempt to shock nearby people or may explode due to a sudden jolt.
 After gaining enough experience, they may evolve into Electrode.
 Called Biriridama in Japan, when localizing the games for western audiences Nintendo decided to give the various species "clever and descriptive names" related to their appearance or features as a means to make the species more relatable to American children.
 As a result, they were renamed "Voltorb" due to their spherical shape and electric nature.

 When developing Pokémon Legends: Arceus in 2022, regional "forms" of several Pokémon were introduced called Hisuian forms, variants of existing Pokémon that are related to the game's region, and Voltorb was one of them.
 Gaining an additional "Grass" typing, its design is slightly different, having joyful, angular eyes and a wood grain appearance in contrast to regular Voltorb's metallic appearance, resembling the look of Poké Balls in the game.
 It also has a hole on the top of its head where it will sprout seeds or alternatively discharge electricity when excited.
 Unlike regular Voltorb, which evolves by getting experience, Hisuian Voltorb requires a "Leaf Stone" item to evolve into the regional Electrode counterpart, and its shiny version appears black on top instead of blue.